-Attorney Randall “Randy” Sevenish has a background as a police officer and knows how to conduct the types of complex investigations that are involved in truck accident cases.
+Attorney Randall “Randy” Sevenish has a background as a police officer and knows how to conduct the types of complex investigations that are involved in semi-truck accident cases.
 He also never backs down from a challenge – especially when a client’s health and financial security are at stake.

 If you have been injured or lost a family member in a large truck crash in Indianapolis or elsewhere in Indiana, you can count on Sevenish Law Firm, to aggressively seek justice for you.
 Don’t wait to take action.
 Contact our personal injury law office in Indianapolis for a free consultation and allow us to get to work on your case.